redbadger/awesome-badger/chriswhealy/Introduction to WebAssembly Text/10 WASM and Shared Memory.md

 const bytesWritten = wasmObj.instance.exports.expensive_calc(12,34)
 ```

-This means after the call to `expensive_calc` has completed, we have an updated `wasmMemory` object an the number of updated bytes in `bytesWritten`
+After the call to `expensive_calc` has completed, we have an updated `wasmMemory` object, and the number of updated bytes in the constant `bytesWritten`

 We now need to get this data out of `wasmMemory`.